 What would you do when faced with a 50-50 probability of getting the $100 or an unknown probability of getting $100?
 Most people will choose bucket A, preferring a risk they know rather than the unknown risk – the ambiguity – of bucket B. That’s ambiguity aversion.

-Paolo Fulghieri, Macon G. Patton Distinguished Professor and area chair of finance at UNC Kenan-Flagler, has been studying the impact of ambiguity aversion on decision making, with his colleague David Dicks, assistant professor of finance.
+Paolo Fulghieri, Macon G. Patton Distinguished Professor, has been studying the impact of ambiguity aversion on decision making, with his colleague David Dicks, a former UNC Kenan-Flagler professor.

 “In the last 10 to 15 years, academics have started to think more carefully about the fact that when people make decisions they might face uncertainty instead of risk,” Fulghieri says.
 “Once you account for this, you start to get a better understanding of people’s behavior.”